| Setup And Maintenance

 which has a treaty with the investment recipient country allowing for a reduction

 and in some cases elimination of the withholding taxes.
-Conclusion

 Cyprus, one of the smallest European low tax jurisdictions, is a suitable